Gary Hall, Sr., Technical Director and Head Coach

 Richard Hall, Director of Video Production and Assistant Coach

-Today, Richard directs the video production for The Race Club and has released two successful DVD’s, The Three Styles of Freestyle and Fundamentals of Fast Swimming.
-When not producing new videos, he travels the globe coaching, introducing other countries and programs to The Race Club style of training.
+Today, Richard directs the video production for The Race Club and has released three successful DVD’s, The Three Styles of Freestyle, Fundamentals of Fast Swimming and Life Is Worth Swimming.
+When not producing new videos, he travels the globe coaching, introducing other countries and programs to The Race Club’s five disciplines.
+Based in Los Angeles, he does private consultation and clinics.

 Nico Messer, Website Specialist